On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

-We extend the model in Section \ref{sec:UR} to accommodate I(0) and I(1) regressors with possible cointegration among the latter.
-The LASSO theory in this section will provide a general guidance for multivariate predictive regressions in practice.
+In practice, we often encounter a multitude of candidate predictors that exhibit various dynamic patterns.
+Some are stationary, whereas others can be highly persistent and/or cointegrated.
+In this section, we discuss the theoretical properties of Alasso under a mixed persistence environment.
+We extend the model in Section \ref{sec:UR} to accommodate I(0) and (local) unit root regressors, with possible cointegration in the latter.
+The theory in this section provides general guidance for multivariate predictive regressions.